 (A) "Normal protective" shoreline stabilization includes those structural and nonstructural actions taken to address erosion impacts for the sole purpose of protecting an existing single-family residence from loss or damage by erosion.

-(B) Normal protective shoreline stabilization is not exempt if it is creating dry land.
+(B) A nNormal protective bulkhead shoreline stabilization is not exempt if constructed for the purpose of it is creating dry land.